Activists decry French retailer over Amazon deforestation - NewsBreak

 Activists decry French retailer over Amazon deforestation

-A Paris judge on Thursday ordered a mediation process to settle a legal dispute pitting environmental groups and representatives of Brazil's Indigenous community against a major French retailer accused of selling beef linked to deforestation and land grabs in the Amazon rainforest.
+Environmental groups and representatives of Brazil's Indigenous community are protesting Thursday outside the main Paris courthouse, urging a quick trial for a French supermarket chain accused of selling beef linked to deforestation and land grabs in the Amazon rainforest.

-Several leading Indigenous representatives, including some wearing traditional headdresses, traveled from Brazil to the main Paris courthouse, where they held a demonstration to denounce international threats to their territories and attract public attention to cattle farming practices in the Amazon.
+Several leading Indigenous representatives are in Paris and Brussels this month to denounce international threats to their territories and attract public attention to cattle farming practices in the Amazon.

-Climate groups and Indigenous activists filed a lawsuit last year against France’s Casino Group, which has supermarkets around the world, accusing it of violating human rights and environmental rules.
+Climate groups and Indigenous activists filed a lawsuit last year against France ’s Casino Group, which has supermarkets around the world, accusing it of violating human rights and environmental rules.
+The company has said it “fights actively against deforestation linked to cattle raising in Brazil and Colombia.”
+A hearing is scheduled Thursday to set a date for a trial.

-At a court hearing Thursday, the judge ordered both parties to try to reach an agreement by Sept.
-15 through a confidential mediation process.
-If no agreement can be reached, the case will go to trial.

-“We will meet with the mediator before the end of July and see if we can start a mediation process upon analyzing the Casino proposals,” said Sebastien Mabile, a lawyer for one of the environmental groups.

 Since taking office in 2019, Bolsonaro has repeatedly said that Indigenous peoples have too much land, saying he would revise demarcations, even though such a move is forbidden by law.